tkuhn/nanopub-server/README.md

     http://example.org/np/ > http://0.0.0.0:8080/nanopub-server/

-Add this public URL to the line `public-url=` of the configuration file.
+Add the public URL to the line `public-url=` of the configuration file and restart the server.
+Then, it will connect to the server network.

 Usage